 While technically not a map, this is one of the most beautiful language-related visuals out there.
 Minna Sundberg has drawn a linguistic family tree for Indo-European and Uralic languages that takes the (language nerd’s) breath away.

 7. Endangered Languages

 Unfortunately, Minna Sundberg hasn’t drawn a tree for Indigenous languages (yet).
 But the Endangered Languages Project has created a wonderful, interactive map that allows you to explore the many diverse Indigenous languages spoken around the world, and information about them like how many speakers they have.
 Unfortunately, so many of these languages are severely endangered.

 8. BC First Languages

 The First Peoples’ Cultural Council has also created an interactive map that tracks the languages spoken in my home province of British Columbia.
-Did you know that BC is home to 60% of Canada’s First Nations languages?
+Did you know that BC is home to 60% of the Indigenous languages of what is now Canada?